roq-trading/roq-api/README.md

 ## Using

+> Please note that many of the interfaces are being auto-generated and
+> therefore only accessible once the project has been built or installed.

 ### c++

-Using the c++ interface requires a closed source implementation
+The c++ interface is designed for ultra low latency and requires a closed source implementation

 ```bash
 conda install -y --channel https://roq-trading.com/conda/stable \